eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/agent.rst

 Repeater Node
 *************

-A Repeater Node can be used to repeat messages between networks, that is, the message will be forwarded using the same network interface.
-This is useful to communicate across LANs.
+A Repeater Node is utilized to forward messages between different networks, effectively repeating the message using the same network interface.
+This functionality is particularly useful for facilitating communication across multiple LANs.

 .. figure:: /rst/figures/agent_nodes_repeater.png
     :align: center